 Woodland Grants and Funding in England

-The Countryside Stewardship (CS) grant scheme is still available to woodland owners, but because money is tight, eligibility is based on scoring.
+A renewed (2023) Countryside Stewardship (CS) grant scheme is available to woodland owners, with eligibility based on scoring.
 From a woodland perspective, apart from the new focus on Ancient Semi Natural Woodland, SSSIs and other sensitive sites, there are key central objectives:

 • Habitat improvement for biodiversity